Need for a New Airport Terminal

 Why was the site for the new Airport Terminal Facility chosen?

-The new Airport terminal facility is being built on the vacant, or ‘brownfield’ site located directly north of the existing terminal.
-This site was chosen because it enables the building to be elevated and protected from extreme storm surge; clear of the aircraft runway approach zones; and completed without interruption to operations at the existing terminal.
+The new Airport terminal facility was built on the vacant, or ‘brownfield’ site located directly north of the old terminal.
+This site was chosen because it enabled the building to be elevated and protected from extreme storm surge; clear of the aircraft runway approach zones; and completed without interruption to operations at the existing terminal.

-How much will the new Airport Terminal Facility cost to construct and how long will it take to build?
+How much did the new Airport Terminal Facility cost to construct and how long did it take to build?

 The new terminal design featured in the 2008 Airport Master Plan had an estimated cost of $550 million.
 In order to make the redevelopment project more affordable, a more practical design with an estimated cost of $267 million was required.
-Construction was expected to take 40-months; however, notwithstanding 96 percent of the base build construction having been completed when the Covid-19 Shelter in Place Order took effect at the end of March 2020, temporarily suspending all works on the site, the remaining works schedule has been adversely impacted by the pandemic, requiring a revised completion and opening date that is to be determined.
+Construction was expected to take 40-months; however, notwithstanding 96 percent of the base build construction having been completed when the Covid-19 Shelter in Place Order took effect at the end of March 2020, temporarily suspending all works on the site, the remaining works schedule was adversely impacted by the pandemic and the new terminal opened on December 9.

-What will the new Airport Terminal Facility have that the current one does not?
+What does the new Airport Terminal Facility have that the old one does not?

-What is the size of the new Airport Terminal Facility in comparison to the existing terminal?
+What is the size of the new Airport Terminal Facility in comparison to the old terminal?